veltzer/teaching-slides/marp/courses/assembly-programming-using-gas/02_setting_up.md

----
-marp: true
-theme: default
-paginate: true
----

-# Chapter 2: Setting Up the Development Environment
+# Setting Up the Development Environment

 ---